 - Go to Control Panel → Regional and Language Options → Languages Tab

 - Make sure that the option “Install files for East Asian languages” should be checked.
-This requires an installation of system files, you may get a message to insert the Operating System Disc.
+This requires the installation of system files, you may get a message to insert the Operating System Disc.
 If you have the Windows XP disk then insert it or download it separately from the Microsoft website.

 - If you are going to install IME for Indic languages or right-to-left languages, also make sure that the option “Install files for complex scripts and right to left languages” is checked.
-This requires an installation of system files and the system will prompt for you to insert the Operating System Disc.
+This requires the installation of system files and the system will prompt for you to insert the Operating System Disc.

 - Apply all settings.

 - Control Panel → Regional and Language Options → Languages tab → Text services and input languages (Details) → Settings Tab